Dates: April 7, 2018 (11AM–3PM)

 In this intensive three-day workshop, intermediate guitar students will have an opportunity to work on three compositions by guitarist/composer Leo Kottke.
 Archival video, enhanced computer capabilities, and specifically designed pedagogical materials will enable participants to study these pieces in depth.
 This class also includes multimedia lecture/presentations on the background, career, compositions, and technique of Leo Kottke, featuring rare archival video of Leo Kottke discussing composition, performance, and a life devoted to music.

-The Milwaukee Music Festival for Young String Artists will bring the finest young strings player from Wisconsin and surrounding states to the UWM campus for a weekend of rehearsals and master classes with UW-Milwaukee faculty artists, and a special clinic session.
+The Milwaukee Music Festival for Young String Artists will bring the finest young strings player from Wisconsin and surrounding states to the UWM campus for a weekend of rehearsals and master classes with UW-Milwaukee faculty and guest artists.

 The Milwaukee Music Festival will bring the finest high school students from Wisconsin and surrounding states to the UWM campus for a weekend of rehearsals and master classes with Guest Artists and UW-Milwaukee faculty artists, including members of the Milwaukee Symphony Orchestra.